 In light of the information and computer modelling undertaken as part of the investigation, the 2011 Hydrodynamic Study did not recommend any changes be made to the adopted Opening Strategy.

-Council is collaborating with stakeholders to undertake further Acid Sulphate Soil studies, a Saltmarsh study, Review of the 2013 Lake Innes Reversion report and a Weir construction feasibility study.
+Council is collaborating with stakeholders to undertake further Acid Sulphate Soil studies, a Saltmarsh study, review of the 2013 Lake Innes Reversion report and a review of the 2011 Hydrodynamic Model .
 We will have additional information to understand what is happening in the immediate catchment and within the lake systems themselves, once this work is completed.
-Council are also in regular contact with the managing stakeholders and other Councils with similar ICOLLs in their areas of governance.
-Representatives from DPIE recently visited and confirmed nature should be left to run its course and not interfering with the lake is the best management option at this time.
+Council are also in regular contact with the managing stakeholders and other Councils with similar ICOLLs.
+The overriding principle of managing ICOLLS is that they be left alone and nature should be left to run its course.
+Not interfering with ICOLLS is widely regarded as the best management option.